-Read on for 10 ideas to help create your own happily ever after.
+Read on for 10 something-borrowed ideas to help create your own happily ever after.

 There are so many options for menus when it comes to your wedding, but adding in a classic touch may be a fun way to go.
 Borrow the recipe for a signature cocktail or an appetizer from your favorite restaurant.
 Or, if you have a favorite dessert your grandmother always made?
-Borrow the recipe to be incorporated into your own cake or other wedding desserts.
+Borrow the recipe to be incorporated into your own cake or another wedding dessert.

 Borrow from your besties.
 Think headpieces, hair clips, and yes, even tiaras.
 Aspinwall shares a sweet story about a group of friends who all married within a few years of each other and were bridesmaids in each other's weddings.
 "The first bride purchased a tiara for her wedding, then each of the other friends borrowed it for their weddings," she says.

 Lines for Your Vows

 Don't worry; we're not suggesting you full-on copy another couple's vows.
 However, if someone near and dear to your heart penned their own, do consider stealing a line or two that you especially liked (with their blessing, of course) "Feel free to borrow lines from your favorite authors, songwriters, and poets as well," says Samuels.

 A Piece of Jewelry

 We know, this certainly sounds like one of the most traditional options to check off that something-borrowed box, but there are ways to make it feel a bit more modern.
 Don't just go with any old piece of jewelry.
 We love the idea of asking Mom or Grandma for something they either wore on their own wedding day or something that your parents or grandparents were given from their other half as a gift.
 Wearing these little baubles can hold so much meaning.

 Consider incorporating the same idea for your partner by borrowing a meaningful piece, such as cufflinks or a pin, from a special family member.